jdiejim/pokedex-blog/README.md

 ## Detail View

-In **src** Go to your componets folder and create a DetailView.js file.
-Then go to your stlyes folder and create a DetailView.css file.
+Go to your components folder and create a DetailView.js file.
+Then go to your styles folder and create a DetailView.css file.

 ```